-As a cryptocurrency user and investor one important topic that will always remain and constantly crawl up every once in a while are cryptocurrency forks.
-These happen all the time but do you know what a cryptocurrency for is, and are you positioned to profit from forks?
+As a cryptocurrency user and investor, one important topic that will always remain and constantly crawl up occasionally is cryptocurrency forks.
+These happen constantly, but do you know what cryptocurrency is, and are you positioned to profit from forks?

 What is a Fork in Cryptocurrency?

-Don’t get it twisted, the fork we are talking about is not your usual fork spoon with a two to four teeth which you use for eating.
+Don’t get it twisted; the fork we are talking about is not your usual fork spoon with two to four teeth you use for eating.

 You can compare a fork to a coup and a coup d’état.
-A coup usually resort to using peaceful means of exiting an incumbent leader while a coup d’état resorts to the use of violence in the ousting of an incumbent from office.
+A coup usually resorts to using peaceful means of exiting an incumbent leader, while a coup d’état resorts to violence in ousting an incumbent from office.

-In simple language, a fork is just a fancy name for a blockchain software or a protocol upgrade.
+In simple language, a fork is a fancy name for blockchain software or a protocol upgrade.

-The outcome of a cryptocurrency fork and the means used in effecting the fork determines what kind of fork we would call it.
+The outcome of a cryptocurrency fork and the means used in effecting it determines what kind of fork we would call it.

 Types of Cryptocurrency Forks